apptainer/apptainer-userdocs/bind_paths_and_mounts.rst

 container that {Singularity} can use as a destination to bind a directory on the host system.

-Starting in version 3.0, {Singularity} will do its best to bind mount requested paths into a container regardless of whether the appropriate bind point exists within the container. {Singularity} can often carry out this operation even in the absence of the "overlay fs" feature.
+{Singularity} will do its best to bind mount requested paths into a container regardless of whether the appropriate bind point exists within the container. {Singularity} can often carry out this operation even in the absence of the "overlay fs" feature.